lucpoisson/GiantStep/README.md

 |/single_step| Notebooks discussing results after one step of GD.           |
 | /multiple_step|  Notebooks discussing results after few steps of GD.                  |

+The repository will be updated with more codes and explanations in the shortest delay.